 Major Bank Levy

-The Major Bank Levy Act 2017 (levy or major bank levy) applies a rate of 0.06% to certain liabilities of one of the Group's banking subsidiaries, Australia and New Zealand Banking Group Limited (ANZBGL).
+The Major Bank Levy Act 2017 (levy or major bank levy) applies a rate of 0.06% to certain liabilities of ANZBGL.
 The levy represents a finance cost, and it is presented as interest expense in the Income Statement.